 Teacher Certification Programs can be taken online or on-site.
 They typically include an educational theory and classroom skills seminar and a fieldwork component of student teaching in the area.
 A list of accredited teacher preparation programs in Nebraska can be found on the Nebraska Department of Education website, and information about which accredited programs can be completed at least partly online is on another Nebraska Department of Education list.

 Most states require tests to show competency in basic skills as well as in the desired subject area.
 Nebraska uses the Praxis Core Academic Skills for Educators (CORE) for basic skills and the Praxis II Content Area exams for subject area endorsement.

 You can learn more about the Praxis exams by visiting the Praxis information page provided by Teachers Test Prep, where you can also access free online Praxis Practice Tests and Praxis Study Guides, plus a variety of paid Praxis Test Prep options for those who need additional help, including live prep classes, one-on-one tutoring, and on-demand online prep.

-Nebraska residents are eligible for the Applegate/Jackson/Parks Future Teacher Scholarship as well as the TEACH Grant, a grant which gives financial aid to students in return for an agreement to teach in a high-need field in a low-income area.
+Nebraska residents are eligible for the Applegate/Jackson/Parks Future Teacher Scholarship as well as the TEACH Grant, a grant that gives financial aid to students in return for an agreement to teach in a high-need field in a low-income area.

 The average salary for an elementary school teacher in Nebraska is $50,710, and the average salary for a secondary school teacher is $51,320, according to the Bureau of Labor Statistics.
-Nebraska also provides loan forgiveness to teachers in high needs schools and shortage subject areas.
-More detailed data can befound through the Nebraska State Education Association (NSEA).
+Nebraska also provides loan forgiveness to teachers in high-needs schools and shortage subject areas.
+More detailed data can be found through the Nebraska State Education Association (NSEA).